oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 You can read more about these models from the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm). -->

-This workshop will guide you through the process of utilizing the generation models within the Generative AI Service to develop a "Ask Questions" feature for the New York High Schools APEX application.
-This functionality empowers parents to inquire about school facilities, policies, and more, aiding them to make an informed decision about whether a specific school is the ideal fit for their child.

 Here is a quick overview of the app you will be building:
 ![Demo Application](./images/nyc-genai.gif " ")